 Three years ago, my father 1 with cancer.
 It was stage IV cancer, which meant that he didn’t have much time to live.
 When I learned that he was going to die, I 2 him in over a year and, to be honest, our relationship wasn’t the best.
 It was not that we argued a lot because we 3 .
 But if we never argued, it was just because we didn’t talk very often.

 My parents divorced when I was a teenager, and my father had to move into 4 apartment on the outskirts, which wasn’t convenient for me.
 My friends lived near my mum’s home, and in my father’s apartment, I had a very dark and tiny room.
 My father 5 and he even bought me an amazing TV with the little income that he had.
 But I 6 in 7 a tiny space, and I always made 8 excuse to avoid visiting.

 The thing is, I 9 there for my dad when he needed me.
 Years went by and I started to feel guilty.
-I really wanted to have him back but I had let the relationship 10 to the extend that we were practically strangers.
+I really wanted to have him back, but I had let the relationship 10 to the extent that we were practically strangers.